Kidney cancer, also called renal cancer, is one of the most common types of cancer in the UK.

-See your GP if you have symptoms of kidney cancer.
+See a GP if you have symptoms of kidney cancer.

 Although it's unlikely you have cancer, it's important to get your symptoms checked out.

-If necessary, they can refer you to a hospital specialist for further tests to find out what the problem is.
+If necessary, they may refer you to a hospital specialist for further tests to find out what the problem is.

 Causes of kidney cancer

-The exact cause of kidney cancer is unknown, but some things can increase your chances of developing it:
+The exact cause of kidney cancer is unknown, but some things can increase your chances of getting it, including:

-- obesity – a body mass index (BMI) of 30 or more; use the healthy weight calculator to work out your BMI
+- obesity – a body mass index (BMI) of 30 or more (use the healthy weight calculator to find your BMI)

 - smoking – the more you smoke, the greater the risk